Grants Pass, Oregon

 (8)Gartner, Monika.
 Testimony: Let me tell you what it's like to live in my house now - after an illegal pot grow center moved into the barn.
 Letter to the author.
 23, April, 2015.

-Another former destination spot on Highway 26 going to pot.
+Another former destination spot on Highway 26 went to pot.

 THE FORMER OREGON CANDY FARM - once a historic candy making farm